Skip to contents

 Document-level defaults

-The settings given here — backend, aspect ratio, height, dpi, margin — are the document's defaults, applied to every section unless a section overrides them in layout_section().
-The canvas is sized once for the whole document: slides are default_height inches tall, with width following the aspect ratio, so a single-document output is a uniform deck.
+The settings given here — aspect ratio, height, width, dpi, margin — are the document's defaults, applied to every section unless a section overrides them in layout_section().
+The canvas is sized once for the whole document: slides are default_height inches tall, with width either given explicitly via default_width or derived from the aspect ratio, so a single-document output is a uniform deck.
+The rendering backend and output mode are not set here; they are chosen later, at generate_docs().

 See also